Technology Acceptable Use Policy (AUP)

 The following represent some, but not all, of the inappropriate uses that may occur:

-- Using another user’s password to access his/her network account(s)
+Using another user’s password to access their network account(s)

 2. Privileges - The use of the network(s) is/are a privilege, not a right, and inappropriate use will result in the cancellation of that privilege as well as possible review by the School Judiciary Board.
 The School administration will deem what is inappropriate use, and its decision is final.
 The administration, faculty, and staff of Oldfields School may request the system administrator to deny, revoke, or suspend specific user accounts if necessary.
 The system administrator may disable an account at any time if deemed necessary.
 Oldfields School and its administrators may modify policies regarding technology use at any time and expect users to abide by such modifications.